humanmade/tachyon/README.md

 ## Credits

-Created by Human Made for high volume and large-scale sites, such as [Happytables](http://happytables.com/).
+Created by Human Made for high volume and large-scale sites.
 We run Tachyon on sites with millions of monthly page views, and thousands of sites.

 Written and maintained by [Joe Hoyle](https://github.com/joehoyle).